Clinton And Bernie Allies Are Still At Odds Over Caucus Vs. Primary Rules For 2020

 Huynh's amendment was ultimately "tabled" indefinitely and never raised again.

-As a result, neither the amendment nor the original language around the rule was included in the Unity Reform Commission's final report, according to members.
-(The Democratic National Committee has yet to release a public copy of the report.)
+As a result, according to members, neither the amendment nor the original language around the rule was included in the Unity Reform Commission's final report, which can be viewed online.

 The petition circulated by Parkhomenko, currently serving as an adviser to Clinton and her new PAC, Onward Together, takes issue with the chair of the commission, Jennifer O'Malley Dillon, who was appointed to the role by Clinton and cast the deciding vote in tabling the amendment at the end of last month's meeting.

-Note: This story has been updated with a link to the Unity Commission's report.